What Are Seller Concessions?

 Luxury Homes ($2.5M+)

 Key insight: Lower-priced homes face both higher frequency AND higher percentage impact.
-If you're selling an entry-level home, concessions should be a primary consideration in your pricing strategy.
+If you're selling an entry-level home, concessions are more likely than not.

 How Do Days on Market Affect Seller Concessions?